demouser978/ksphere-demo-public/README.md

 dispatch login docker --service-account dispatch-sa dispatch gitops creds add https://github.com/${GITHUB_USERNAME}/ksphere-demo-gitops --username=${GITHUB_USERNAME} --token=${GITHUB_TOKEN}
 ```

-When executing the `docker login` command, it will ask you for your Docker hub credentials if you didn't login since some time.

 Create the Github webhook on the `ksphere-demo` repo: